Blend Your Data

 - Ensure that the workbook has multiple data sources.
 The second data source should be added by going to Data > New data source.

 - Drag a field to the view.
 Whichever data source this first field comes from will become the primary data source.

-- Switch to another data source and make sure there is a relationship to the primary data source.
+- Switch to another data source and make sure there is a blend relationship to the primary data source.

-- If there is an orange linking field icon (), the data sources are automatically related.
+- If there is an orange linking field icon (), the data sources are automatically linked.
 As long as there is at least one active link, the data can be blended.

 - If there are grey, broken link icons (), click the icon next to the field that should link the two data sources.
-It will turn orange, representing an active relationship.
+It will turn orange, representing an active link.

-- If a link icon does not appear next to the desired field, see Define link relationships for blending.
+- If a link icon does not appear next to the desired field, see Define blend relationships for blending.

 - Drag a field into the view from the secondary data source.

 As soon as this second data source is used in the same view, a blend is established.
 In the example below, our primary data source is Sales Targets and the secondary data source is Sample - Superstore

 - The primary data source is indicated with a blue tick on the data source.
 Fields from the primary data source used in the view have no indication.